BrwnStallion/cv-application/laundry-list.md

   - responsibilities field is just one input, with a button to add/remove
 - Professional/Education
   - has ability to add/remove new subgroups
+- Add feature to gray out completion date if 'current' is selected
+- Figure out form layout.
+If all of it is one form with sections.
+Or separate forms
+  - Maybe sections within the form allow for label names to be reused?
+- Figure out how to update the section info object from the input component
+  - Currently can't figure out how to pass the info object AND the setInfo

 06/24/24 - main